NguyenXuanThin/Trigger-pattern/README.md

 * **Testing and Deployment:** Triggers must have at least 75% test coverage in order to be deployed to a production environment.
 * **Recursive Triggers:** Avoiding recursive triggers can be complex.
 If the same trigger is fired continuously, you may run into infinite loops.
 * **Complexity:** Triggers can become complex, especially as more business logic is added.
 This can lead to difficult-to-maintain code.
+## Note:
+  This pattern can aplly interface to implement method.